 When making homemade hand cream, you have the option of adding in essential oils.
-Essential oils are not needed, but they will give it a beautiful scent and give your cream more benefits.
+Essential oils are not needed, but they will add a beautiful scent and give your cream more benefits.

 Several essential oils can improve skin tone, reduce wrinkles, and help with dry skin.
 Some of my favorite oils for skin are tea tree, frankincense, and lavender.
 These 3 essential oils can help clear skin from skin impurities and acne.